 I hear ya.
 Pace is king.

-Before we get onto the Top 10 reasons to use running power, let’s look at the more general areas where running power can help and if you’re a cyclist with a power meter you can stop reading now as the benefits of running with power are pretty much identical those from cycling with power.
+Before we get onto the Top 10 reasons to use running power, let’s look at the more general areas where running power can help, and if you’re also a cyclist with a power meter you can stop reading now as the benefits of running with power are pretty much identical those from cycling with power.
 These are the 3 general areas:

 - Run at the correct levels on non-flat ground

 - Run at the correct levels on surfaces of varying types

 - STRYD does this, Garmin Running Power partly so, Apple not at all) Run at the correct levels in wind (

 - More correctly model your short- and long-term abilities based on a Critical Power curve that takes into account your abilities over sprint, threshold and long durations.

 - Get a PB: As the drafting effect is minimal, your best race time will likely come from an evenly powered effort.

 - Ego-boosting numbers you can brag about to your mates – “my FTP/CP is higher than yours” or “my w/kg is higher than yours“.
 (I’d never do this, but apparently, some people do 😉 )

 - Your training zones will hopefully change for the better.
 Quantifying and automatically adjusting for this is much easier with the maths behind power than pace.
 The performance triggers to update power zones are certainly easier to detect and understand than updating HR zones.
 I use automatically updating power zones for both running (Stryd) and cycling (Garmin).